 - Don’t be quick to judge – keep an open mind

-- Get involved in activities
+- Get involved in activities or find a hobby

 - Make an appointment to see an on-site mental health professional